mikosken/RefactoringAssignment/README.md

 ### Game IO / Wrapping System.Console

-To make console input and output testable, as well as enable dependency injection of the console IO, a wrapper interface was created: `IConsoleIO`.
+To make console input and output testable, as well as enable dependency injection of the console IO, a wrapper interface was created: `IGameIO`.
+This interface was then implemented as `ConsoleGameIO`.

 ### File handling / high score handling